csfeeser/Python/challenges/apod.md

 Write a script that does the following:

-0. Accepts input from the user in format of YYY-MM-DD
+0. Accepts input from the user in format of YYY-MM-DD.
+This will be the date of the APOD you access!
+    > FYI, the APOD API doesn't go earlier than Jun 16, 1995

 0. Asks input from the user if they would like their image in High Definition or Standard Definition.

 0. Concatenates the API URL which includes:
     - Your own API key.
     - The date of the Astronomical Picture of the Day you'd like to access.
-    - Beginning of the URL looks like this: `https://api.nasa.gov/planetary/apod?`
+    - Final URL should look something like this: `https://api.nasa.gov/planetary/apod?date=1995-06-16&api_key=HpUcwaRbDIZn0LYbfbFMcEMTPbiPSrokJVvBauK9`

 0. Uses the `requests` library to return and translate JSON.